silentgameplays/Simple-Debian-Setup/README.md

  2) Use Rufus(http://rufus.ie/) or whatever software you like to burn the usb stick
  3) Boot from the image
  4) Select Graphical Installer
- 5) Install Debian Buster 10.1.0 on the desired partition.
+ 5) Install Debian on the desired partition.
 Make sure to be connected to the internet via cable, as there can be some firmware issues with Wi-Fi drivers!

 6) Once the installation is complete login using Gnome interface.